Rural Nevada county postpones accepting primary vote results

 Hipp was out of town and participated in the meeting by teleconference.
 He said he could be back in the county seat, Goldfield, by 2 p.m.
 Friday to begin counting ballots.
 Audio of the meeting was streamed on the internet.

-County District Attorney Robert Glennon III advised Winsor and Hipp that they have until 11:59 p.m. under state election law to finish.
+County District Attorney Robert Glennen III advised Winsor and Hipp that they have until 11:59 p.m.
+Friday under state election law to finish.

 The third commissioner, Ralph Keyes, said he was already willing to accept the count of the vote conducted by county officials — including a hand-count on Wednesday by county employees of the 177 paper ballots and paper records of 140 votes that county Clerk LaCinda Elgan said were tallied by machine.

-Note: This story has been updated to correct that the last name of the county district attorney.
-He is Robert Glennen III, not Glennon.